Which Color Model Can Make Your Design Stand Out? RGB or CMYK?

-What is The Color Model
+What is The Color Model?

 The main objective of using a color model is to express the color features while presenting the unchanging reproduction results from different devices.
+The two primary color models in design are RGB (digital) and CMYK (print).
+Choosing the right one helps ensure your colors appear as vivid in print as they do on your screen.

-When To Use RGB
+When To Use RGB?

 - Websites